Roy Barraclough: Career

 In 1986 he guest starred as 'Hickory Dickory-Dock' the town crier, in the second series of children's TV show T-Bag (T-Bag Strikes Again).

 He was the subject of This Is Your Life in 1987 when he was surprised by Eamonn Andrews.

-Barraclough was later to appear in a sitcom, Mother's Ruin (1994), in which he played a bachelor dominated by his belligerent mother (Dora Bryan).
+In 1994, Barraclough appeared in the sitcom, Mother's Ruin, in which he played a bachelor dominated by his belligerent mother (Dora Bryan).
 He made a guest appearance in Last of the Summer Wine (2005), playing opposite both Bryan and his friend Kathy Staff, and appeared in a variety of TV shows including Casualty (1999), Peak Practice (1994 and 2001) and Funland (2005).
-In 2005 he appeared in Heartbeat series.
+Later the same year, he appeared in Heartbeat as Ellis.

 In 2009, he played the vicar in the BBC drama All the Small Things and from 2012 to 2013 he played Maurice in Last Tango in Halifax.
 In 2016, he played Mr Grainger in a one-off revival episode of Are You Being Served?.

 On stage, Barraclough appeared in musicals (The Boy Friend and Gypsy), straight drama (Death of a Salesman) and Christmas shows and pantomimes.
 He created the role of Santa in the lavish stage musical Santa Claus, which he reprised for several Christmases.

 In the 2006 New Year Honours, Barraclough was appointed a Member of the Order of the British Empire (MBE) for services to drama and to charity in the region of North West England.

 Personal life

-Barraclough was gay, and was in a long-term relationship with Mark Llewellin.
+Barraclough was homosexual, and was in a long-term relationship with Mark Llewellin.